JoPe99/helsinki-city-bike/README.md

 ##### Backend

-Backend tests are _very_ limited and only test parsing and validation of journeys/stations from CSV files.
+Backend tests are _very_ limited and only test parsing and validation of journeys/stations from the CSV files.

-To run the backend tests, open terminal in the backend directory and run:
+To run the backend tests locally, open terminal in the backend directory and run:
 ```
 ./gradlew test
 ```